reactjs/react.dev/src/content/learn/choosing-the-state-structure.md

 </DeepDive>

-Sometimes, you can also reduce state nesting by moving some of the nested state into the child components.
+Sometimes, you can also reduce state nesting by moving some of the nested state into the child Components.
 This works well for ephemeral UI state that doesn't need to be stored, like whether an item is hovered.

 <Recap>